 Down Payment Calculator

 One of the most frequently asked questions from home buyers is “How much can I afford?” followed up by, “Which mortgage loan program is the right fit for me?”
-These are both excellent questions and the best place to start is to determine how much down payment you can afford and compare home loan options.
+These are both excellent questions and the best place to start is to determine how much down payment you can afford and compare home loans and your home loan options.

 What Mortgage is Best Based on My Down Payment?